 Having qualified as a mental health nurse in 1997, Eloise worked primarily in inner city Birmingham within a variety of clinical areas including adult inpatient care and a large community team providing home treatment and assertive outreach elements of care.
 Eloise continued to develop her interest in talking treatments and training by moving to a primary care mental health team enjoying a remit of practice that included brief psychodynamic work, solution focused interventions, mental health promotion and staff training.

 Having always enjoyed teaching within the clinical area, Eloise took the opportunity to teach mental health nursing students in the HE environment at University of Birmingham through a secondment opportunity during 2004-2005.
-From 2006 Eloise has been a Teaching Fellow on the BNurs programme and has enjoyed the challenge of finding innovative methods to engage students and enhance the learning experience.
+From 2006 Eloise has been teaching on the BNurs programme and has enjoyed the challenge of finding innovative methods to engage students and enhance the learning experience.

 Nolan E. & Hewison A. (2008) Teamwork in primary care mental health: a policy analysis.
 Journal of Nursing Management 16, 649–661